KonnorRogers/rhino-editor/docs/src/_documentation/tutorials/02-setup.md

 Generally, the default setup of `rhino-editor` should be enough.
-However, in the interest of leveraging the underlying rich text editor, we let's look at how we can add, modify, or remove extensions.
+However, in the interest of leveraging the underlying rich text editor, let's look at how we can add, modify, or remove extensions and extend the underlying web component.

 First, we need to change how we import the editor.